Adapted from The Elijah Blessing: An Undivided Heart

 That’s the thing with Ahab and Jezebel: They cloak themselves in strong deception – so strong that we can look right at them, and not know it.

 Overt, intimidating, openly controlling and attacking, Jezebel does not usurp authority.
 Rather, she takes full advantage of the power Ahab knowingly grants her.
-Brazen as Jezebel is, she can coerce all around her to join in blatant evil with her, and deceive themselves as to what they’ve done.
+Brazen as Jezebel is, she can coerce all around her to join in blatant evil with her, and rationalize and deny what they’ve done.

 Venomous snakes